catfish0w0/blog/_posts/2023-07-16-Intro-To-Java-Servlet.markdown

 );
 ```

-In most cases, static html is just String, so here we just use String concatenation to render it.
+In most cases, static html is just String, so here using String concatenation is good enough to render it.

 <hr>

 Our Servlet is good, but we are still not able to start running our page.
-The reason behind is that we have not yet configured and started our servlet container, Tomcat.
+The reason behind is that **we have not yet configured and started our servlet container, Tomcat**.

 Create a class <span style="color:red">**ApplicationLauncher**</span>, and include the following code